Rules for the New Moon

 If you can break my covenant of the day, and my covenant of the night, and that there should not be a day and night in their time then can my covenant be broken with David my servant. . .
 (For) if my covenant is not with day and night, then I have not appointed the statutes of heaven and earth.
 (Jer.
 33:20, 25)

-To these passages, we must add Psalm, 104:19, which states:
+To these passages we must the following Psalm, which has:

 These instructions and statements clearly show that only the moon is used to determine the day of the month for the moadim (appointed times) and the assembling of Yahweh’s people, i.e., the festivals and sacred days.8 Indeed, in Scriptures, the days of the month as well as all the moadim are always counted by the 24-hour legal days of the moon, which begin at sunset.9